Meet Our Team

 Dr. Stacy has been involved in the diagnosis and management of pain disorders throughout his career and has written on the subjects of neuropathic pain, temporo-mandibular and other facial pain, and pain related to GI disorders, as well as books and articles for the general public.

-Maria Stefanidou MD, MSc, is a Headache Fellow at the Icahn School of Medicine at Mount Sinai.
-Dr. Natbony received her undergraduate degree from Stanford University and her medical degree from the Aristotle University of Thessaloniki in Greece.
-She completed a Master of Science in Clinical Neuroscience at Queen Square/University College London in England.
-She then completed an internship in Internal Medicine at Metropolitan Hospital in New York, and a residency in Adult Neurology at Boston University in Boston.
-She went on to accomplish a two year fellowship in Clinical Neurophysiology/ Epilepsy at New York University.
-She is certified in Neurology and Clinical Neurophysiology by the American Board of Psychiatry and Neurology and a member of the American Academy of Neurology and the American Epilepsy Society.
+Lauren Natbony, MD is a Headache Fellow at the Icahn School of Medicine at Mount Sinai.
+Dr. Natbony received her undergraduate degree from Stanford University and her medical degree from the University of Miami Leonard M. Miller School of Medicine.
+She then completed an internship in internal dedicine at Beth Israel Medical Center and a Residency in Neurology at the University of Pittsburgh Medical Center.
+She is board eligible in neurology by the American Board of Psychiatry and Neurology.
+She is a member of the American Academy of Neurology and the American Headache Society.

 Houman Danesh, MD